makeabilitylab/physcomp/arduino/led-blink.md

 Now, we are going to write code to turn on our LED by setting Pin 3 to HIGH (or 5V).
 Then, we will modify this code to flash the LED both on *and* off.

-The Arduino Uno has 14 digital pins that can be used for general purpose digital I/O (input/output)—that is, to read or write digital information (HIGH or LOW) using [`digitalRead()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) and [`digitalWrite()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/), respectively.
+The Arduino Uno has 14 general-purpose input/output ([GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output)) pins that can be used for digital input/output (I/O)—that is, to read or write digital information (HIGH or LOW) using [`digitalRead()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) and [`digitalWrite()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/), respectively.
 We could have selected any of these pins for this lesson but we chose Pin 3 (in part, because this will simplify a few of the future lessons).

 ![Close-up image of the 14 digital I/O pins on the Arduino Uno](assets/images/ArduinoUno_CloseUp_DigitalIOPins.png)